Morgan Freeman: 1997–2004: Critical success and established actor

-2005–2013: Documentaries and thriller films
+2005–2014: Continued success

-2005 was a busy year for Freeman, making six appearances in various features.
+Freeman made six appearances in various films in 2005.
 In the drama An Unfinished Life, Freeman plays Mitch, a neighbor of a Wyoming rancher (Robert Redford).
 The film had a mixed response; The Guardian critic thought it was amiable but questioned the purpose of Freeman's "sidekick" role.
 Freeman's authoritative voice led to his narration of two documentaries; Steven Spielberg's War of the Worlds and the Academy Award-winning March of the Penguins.
 He also appeared in Christopher Nolan's Batman Begins, the first installment in what would become The Dark Knight Trilogy, as the fictional Lucius Fox.
 After this, he co-starred with Jet Li in the action-thriller Unleashed, playing Sam, a blind piano tuner who helps Li's character turn his life around.
 The film gained a mixed-to-positive reception; Peter Hartlaub of San Francisco Chronicle was confused with the genre and thought Freeman's character interrupted the narrative.
 Freeman's next role was in the thriller Edison, which bombed at the box office.
 In his last release of 2005, he provided the voice of Neil Armstrong in the documentary Magnificent Desolation: Walking on the Moon 3D.

 Freeman starred in 2006's The Contract, as assassin Frank Carden opposite John Cusack.
 The film was released direct-to-video, which critic John Cornelius suggests was unsurprising, considering the generic formula of the thriller.
 Freeman next appeared in Lucky Number Slevin (2006), a crime thriller directed by Paul McGuigan.
-Starring a principle cast of Josh Hartnett, Bruce Willis, Lucy Liu, Stanley Tucci, and Ben Kingsley, the film garnered mixed reception.
+Starring a principal cast of Josh Hartnett, Bruce Willis, Lucy Liu, Stanley Tucci, and Ben Kingsley, the film garnered mixed reception.
 David Mattin of BBC wrote: "Kingsley and Freeman shine individually, but their inevitable, climactic clash of heads lacks force.
 Like its leading man [Hartnett], this movie presents a charming façade with nothing much underneath."
 Next, Freeman portrayed himself in the low-budget comedy 10 Items or Less opposite Paz Vega.
 Two weeks after its theatrical release, 10 Items or Less was made available for download from ClickStar, a film distribution company that Freeman co-founded that year.